zemogle/astrosource/joss/paper.md

 Some examples of the output of ``astrosource`` are:

-\begin{itemize}

-\item An RRc type RR Lyrae star folded lightcurve in zs calibrated to PanSTARRS shown in \autoref{fig:rrc}
+* An RRc type RR Lyrae star folded lightcurve in zs calibrated to PanSTARRS shown in \autoref{fig:rrc}

-\item A Phase-Dispersion-Minimization (PDM) likelihood plot for a Cepheid variable with a 20 day period shown in \autoref{fig:pdm}
+* A Phase-Dispersion-Minimization (PDM) likelihood plot for a Cepheid variable with a 20 day period shown in \autoref{fig:pdm}

-\item A plot of the standard deviation variability of each star in the data set compared to the ensemble comparison star a shown in \autoref{fig:starvar}.
+* A plot of the standard deviation variability of each star in the data set compared to the ensemble comparison star a shown in \autoref{fig:starvar}.
 An RRab type RR Lyrae stands out as an identified variable star from the other constant stars in the dataset.

-\item A transit model fit using EXOTIC to data produced by ``astrosource`` as shown in \autoref{fig:exotic}.
+* A transit model fit using EXOTIC to data produced by ``astrosource`` as shown in \autoref{fig:exotic}.

-\end{itemize}

 ![RRc-type RR Lyrae phased lightcurve in zs \label{fig:rrc}](Variable1_zs_PhasedLightcurve.png)
 ![A Phase-Dispersion-Minimization Likelihood plot for a 20 day period Cepheid Variable. \label{fig:pdm}](V2_PDMLikelihoodPlot.png)